mukalazimark/cpp-bank-system-assignment/Readme.md

-##Task
+# Task
 Assume that a bank maintains two kinds of accounts for customers, One called as savings account and the other as current account.
 The savings account provides compound interest and withdrawal facilities but no cheque book facility.
-The current account provides cheque book facility but no interest.
+The current account provides a cheque book facility but no interest.
 Both account holders should also main- tain a minimum balance and if the balance falls below this level, a service charge is imposed.